What we're about

 Welcome, Active Outdoors Fans!

-The Denver Trail Heads is a group for people with a wide array of interests in the outdoors.
-We will be hiking, snowshoeing, camping, cross country skiing, etc. Occasionally you will see a backpack or camping trip or an overnight at one of the many Forest Service cabins.
+The Denver Trail Heads is a group for people with a wide range of outdoor interests.
+We will be hiking, snowshoeing, camping, cross-country skiing, etc. Occasionally, you will see a backpack or camping trip or an overnight at one of the many Forest Service cabins.

 Our goal is to provide a safe, fun environment for ALL to enjoy outdoor activities, regardless of: